-- 7. The Academic Senate commences review according to its established procedures, and communicates with the Department Chair regarding proposal approval, questions, etc. - 8.
+- 6. The Dean of Undergraduate Education initiates the WSCUC substantive change screening. - 7.
+The Academic Senate commences review according to its established procedures, and communicates with the Department Chair regarding proposal approval, questions, etc. - 8.
 If approved by the Academic Senate Committee(s), the proposal is forwarded for consideration at a Representative Assembly meeting4. - If approved by the Divisional Senate, the proposal is forwarded to the Chancellor for endorsement and submission to the system-wide Academic Senate and the UC Office of the President, Academic Affairs5. - 10.
 The systemwide Coordinating Committee on Graduate Affairs (CCGA) reviews the proposal; if the proposal represents a new degree title, it requires approval by the Assembly of the Academic Senate. - 11.
 Simultaneously, the Provost & Executive Vice President, Academic Affairs reviews the proposal. - 12.
 If approved by the systemwide Senate and Provost & Executive Vice President, Academic Affairs, the Provost forwards the proposal to the University President (or their designee in compliance with established policies) for final approval.6 - 13.
 If the WSCUC screening determines that a substantive change review is required, the Dean of Undergraduate Education oversees the review application.